kadesh2501/archlinux/README.md

-# Personalised hyprland Arch minimal install
+# Personalised Arch minimal install
-Scripts for Arch HyprLand Install
+Scripts for Arch Install
 - should be run as standard user
 - install arch from archinstall as bare minimum install - no DE
 - needs GRUB2 as bootloader for timeshift as well